crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 and are constantly green-lighting ridiculous ideas, because they are told to embrace "Think Big."

-There eventually go into the graveyard of failed frameworks and attempts, all over Amazon, long lists of them.
-It is a nice idea in theory, this "Think Big", but if you lack the skills, better for these engineers to not build their Think Big, but to have another team take the think big and do the right thing with it.
+These Think Bigs eventually end up in the graveyard of failed frameworks and attempts, all over Amazon, long lists of them.
+It is a nice idea in theory, this "Think Big", but if you lack the skills, better for these engineers to not build their Think Big, but to have another team take the 'think big' and run with it properly.
+Because even if it is a good idea, the details and implementation are critical, very minor details.

-### Unlimited funding, no real goals
+### Unlimited funding, no measurable goals

 At the investment bank, another common problem was "too much time, too much money."
 In this case,